empowerID/empowernow_docs/docs/services/bff/how-to/dcr-bootstrap.md

 - JWKS rotation is additive and capped to 3 keys; very old keys are dropped based on `BFF_JWK_RETIRE_AFTER_DAYS`.
 - The helper is idempotent and can be run on every start; it only writes the PEM after a successful JWKS update/registration.

+Auto-renew vs auto-rotate

+- Access tokens: already auto-refreshed by the BFF’s background token refresh.
+Nothing to change.
+- Registration/secret:
+  - Don’t use `client_secret` rotation for security; prefer `private_key_jwt` + `jwks_uri`.
+  - To “auto-rotate,” rotate the BFF’s signing key and update the JWKS served at `/.well-known/jwks.json`.
+  - Best practice: publish both old and new keys in JWKS for a grace period, then drop the old key.
+The IdP will re-fetch via `jwks_uri` automatically.
+  - This achieves continuous key rotation without using DCR again.

 Troubleshooting

 - Missing IAT → bootstrap fails fast with a clear admin action message
 - 401/403 from IdP → reissue RAT or set `DCR_FORCE_REPLACE=true` to re‑register
 - Logs include truncated error bodies and friendly messages from the helper

+If you must rotate a shared `client_secret` (not recommended)

+- The public DCR PATCH endpoint does not support updating `client_secret`.
+- Use an admin path or out-of-band update in the IdP instead.
+- Prefer `private_key_jwt` with `jwks_uri` to avoid shared secret distribution.

 See also